-Calcium is important because it gives strength to your bones.
+Calcium is important because it is needed for strong bones.
 Your muscles, nerves and heart need calcium to work properly, while calcium also helps your blood to clot.

 What is being tested?

-Almost all the calcium in your body is found in your bones; the rest of it is found in your blood.
+Almost all the calcium in your body is found in your bones and teeth; the rest of it is found in your blood.

 You lose some calcium every day in your urine.
 Your doctor might also test your urine to find out how much calcium your kidneys are excreting.